-Ministerial Declarations for the Period May 2017 to April 2018
+Ministerial Declarations for the Period May 2018 to April 2019

 Under the terms of the EU Birds Directive, all EU member States, including Ireland, are bound to take measures to protect all wild birds and their habitats.
-The Directive allows member States to make derogations from its protective measures where certain wild bird species are causing damage to crops, livestock and fauna or represent a threat to public health or to air safety.
+The Directive allows member States to make derogations from its protective measures where certain wild bird species are causing damage to crops, livestock and fauna or represent a threat to public health or safety or to air safety.

 Some of the key features of these declarations are as follows:

-- Different control methods are allowed for different bird species in different situations.
+Different control methods are allowed for different bird species in different situations.

-- The use of non meat based poisoned or anaesthetic bait to control certain species of Pigeon is only allowed under permit from the National Parks and Wildlife Service.
+The use of non meat based poisoned or anaesthetic bait to control certain species of pigeon is only allowed under permit from the National Parks and Wildlife Service.
 This permit must be applied for in advance of control action occurring.

-- The use of cage traps is allowed as a control method for certain species.
+The use of cage traps is allowed as a control method for certain species.
 Any traps used must comply with the relevant traps and snares regulations, (Wildlife Act 1976 (Approved Traps, Snares and Nets) Regulations 2003, and Section 35(5) of the Wildlife Act.
-Further details in declaration attached.
+Further details in declaration attached